 If you print off an Application, you can email it to us at firstname.lastname@example.org, fax it to the GPA-Houston Office at 832-823-5326 or mail it to GPA Houston, 26214 Oak Ridge Drive, Spring, TX 77380.

-PLEASE NOTE THAT AN APPLICATION CANNOT BE CONSIDERED UNLESS IT IS COMPLETE AND A $25 NON-REFUNDABLE APPLICATION FEE HAS BEEN PAID.
-IF YOU ADOPT A GREYHOUND FROM GPA-HOUSTON, YOUR $25 APPLICATION FEE WILL BE CREDITED AGAINST ANY ADOPTION FEE PAYABLE AT ADOPTION TIME.
-IF YOUR APPLICATION IS WITHDRAWN BY YOU, YOU WILL NOT RECEIVE A REFUND.
-ALL APPLICATION FEES WILL BE DEPOSITED IN GPA-HOUSTON’S GENERAL OPERATING FUND.
-IF GPA-HOUSTON DECLINES YOUR APPLICATION FOR ANY REASON, WE WILL REFUND YOUR APPLICATION FEE.
+PLEASE NOTE THAT AN APPLICATION CANNOT BE CONSIDERED UNLESS IT IS COMPLETE AND A $25 MEMBERSHIP APPLICATION FEE HAS BEEN PAID.
+IF THE APPLICATION IS WITHDRAWN BY YOU, YOU WILL NOT RECEIVE A REFUND.
+ALL MEMBERSHIP APPLICATION FEES WILL BE DEPOSITED IN GPA-HOUSTON’S GENERAL OPERATING FUND.
+IF GPA-HOUSTON DECLINES YOUR APPLICATION FOR ANY REASON, WE WILL REFUND YOUR MEMBERSHIP APPLICATION FEE.
 GPA-HOUSTON RESERVES THE RIGHT TO DENY ANY APPLICATION FOR ADOPTION FOR ANY REASON AT ANY TIME.

 After we have received your Application and payment, you will be contacted by an Adoption Representative within 72 hours to briefly discuss your Application.
 If after this initial conversation, you and the Adoption Representative agree that a greyhound may be a good fit for you and your family, an office visit will be scheduled.